 The summer is a dangerous time for your chequebook.
 It’s easy to spend all your money when you’re trying to enjoy the season.
-If you want to survive the summer without going broke, you should follow these three simple tips for saving more money.
+If you want to survive the summer without going broke, and other than making money on the side, you should follow these three simple tips for saving more money.

 Identify and block shopping triggers

 Impulsive spending is a financial mistake that can leave your budget broken.
 Each unnecessary purchase you make limits how much you have to spend on the necessities, plus how much you can put into savings.
 You can reduce its impact by identifying what triggers you into shopping thoughtlessly and trying to avoid it.

 Unless you’re hyper self-aware, you’ll need to spend some time looking over your finances to figure out what tempts you to spend.
 Go through your finances and track every expense from the past year.
 Once you have every transaction laid out before you, you can see your spending habits.
 While some are perfectly justified (like rent), others won’t be (like that upgrade to a new Fitbit).
 Target unnecessary purchases you make often and try to kick the habit.

 Life is full of surprises and many of them come in the form of bills or repairs seemingly designed to test your finances.
 Thanks to Fluffy’s penchant for eating elastic bands, you could come away from the vet with a bill that’s three times what you were expecting.
 Or maybe you need help paying for necessary repairs on your AC.
 When your savings are still modest in size, it can be difficult to pay for these on your own.